 One of the initiatives the Libertarian Socialist Caucus is most proud of is our DSA-LSC Pamphlet Program.
-In the interests of expanding discussion and debate within the DSA, we have offered to lay out and publish Caucus members’ opinions in pamphlets that can both be distributed online in PDF form or printed and stapled into booklets that can be disseminated in person.
+In the interests of expanding discussion and debate within the DSA, we have offered to publish Caucus members’ opinions in pamphlets that can be distributed online in PDF form.

 Unless otherwise stated, these pamphlets do not represent official positions of the Libertarian Socialist Caucus arrived at via consensus; rather, they represent solely the views of the author(s).

 Founding Document of the Libertarian Socialist Caucus

 “We take libertarian socialism to encompass those parts of the socialist movement (including syndicalists, council communists, anarchists, cooperativists, and municipalists, among many others) which have historically seen the surest path to socialism as residing not in the seizure of state power by a political party, but rather in the creation of independent institutions in civil society that give the working class and ordinary people direct power over their lives.”

 The General Assembly will be the main meeting of the Libertarian Socialist Caucus during the Convention.
 These are its rules.

 The Coming Health-Care Fight - by John Hieronymus

 A mini-manifesto for the more intense and militant struggle which will be necessary to make health care for all a reality in the United States, written by an ICU nurse at the University of Chicago.